dieselfox1/fincommerce/docs/extensions/extension-onboarding/handling-merchant-onboarding.md

 #### Namespacing and feature availability checks

-First, we're doing some basic namespacing and feature availability checks, along with a safeguard to make sure this file only executes within the WordPress application space.
+First, we're doing some basic namespacing and feature availability checks, along with a safeguard to make sure this file only executes within the finpress application space.

 ```php
 namespace My\Wonderfully\Namespaced\Extension\Area;